namednil/tacos29/registration.md

         <ul>

 <div markdown="1">
-Unfortunately, you have to pay a fee of TODO € to help cover the costs of the conference.
-Included in the costs are at least:
+Unfortunately, you have to pay a fee to help cover the costs of the conference.
+Included in the fee are:
+- Bus tickets for all three days
+- Barbecue on friday
-- breakfast on saturday and sunday
+- Breakfast on saturday and sunday
-- lunch and dinner on saturday
+- Lunch on saturday
-- beverages and snacks during the conference
+- Beverages and snacks during the conference

-You can avoid paying (or at least reduce) the fee by [presenting](/call/) something :)
+You can reduce the fee considerably by [presenting](/call/) something :)

-As soon as the registration is open, we will link it here.
 </div>